neuroinformatics-unit/spikewrap/README.md

 --sorter kilosort2_5
 ```

-#### Output
+## Output

-Output of spike sorting will be in a `derivatives` folder at the same level as the `rawdata` where subfolder organisation matches that of `rawdata`.
+Output of spike sorting will be in a `derivatives` folder at the same level as the `rawdata`.
+The subfolder organisation of `derivatives` will match `rawdata`.

 Output are the saved preprocessed data, spike sorting results as well as a list of [quality check measures](https://spikeinterface.readthedocs.io/en/latest/modules/qualitymetrics.html).
 For example, the full output of a sorting run with the input data as above is:

 ```
 ├── rawdata/